- Leisure Services Links

 What does it mean to be an "Accredited Agency"?

 Many professions have an accreditation process; including, but not limited to, hospitals, universities, fire and police departments, and some non-profit organizations.
-To achieve accreditation, an agency must fully assess their department's policies, practices, procedures, programs and facilities.
+To achieve accreditation, an agency must fully assess their department's policies, practices, procedures, programs

 Who Administers Accreditation?